Maintaining the integrity and quality of transportation infrastructure is paramount.

 Trail systems are an alternative to traditional motor vehicle transportation and offer many recreational and community benefits.
 Separate funding streams are available for trails in recognition of their value.
 C&S’s transportation professionals specialize in transforming visions of trails into reality, starting with TEA and TAP applications and working with the local sponsor through preliminary and final design and construction inspection and administration.
 We design bicycle trails, walking trails, cycle tracks, and shared use paths in a variety of settings, from quiet rural treescapes to urban railroad rights-of-way.
 We are adept at finding solutions for unique challenges that these projects often bring with them, including environmental assessments, property acquisitions, and public outreach and acceptance.
 Our knowledge of ADA, PROWAG, and NACTO guidelines ensures that each facility is safe and accessible for all users.

 Complete streets accommodate all forms of transportation to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
 Complete streets make it easy to cross the street, walk to shops, and bicycle to work.
-They allow buses to run on time and make it safe for people to walk to and from transit and bus hub.
+They allow buses to run on time and make it safe for people to walk to and from transit and bus hubs.
 A complete street may include sidewalks, cycle tracks, bike lanes (or wide paved shoulders), special bus lanes, comfortable and accessible public transportation stops, frequent and safe crossing opportunities, median islands, accessible pedestrian signals, curb extensions, narrower travel lanes, roundabouts, and more.
 C&S focuses on affordable improvements on all street and roadway projects.
 A midblock pedestrian crossing that serves a school may benefit from a rectangular rapid clashing beacon system, a high-intensity activated crosswalk beacon, or other pedestrian safety improvement.
 Understanding the community and the present and future transportation needs help identify the types of mobility and improvements to include.

 Contact: Doug Stansbury | email@example.com

 Streets and highways were historically designed for motorists, streamlining roadways for quick and efficient movement of vehicles, with little regard for pedestrians and bicyclists.
 Today, we consider other modes of transportation and design roadways to be complete streets for all users.
 A common complete street treatment is a road diet—a reduction of vehicular travel lanes to allow room for bike lanes.
-This is often done on a four-lane roadway where one travel lanes in each direction is removed, leaving room for a center turn lane and bike lanes on the outer edge.
+This is often done on a four-lane roadway where one travel lane in each direction is removed, leaving room for a center turn lane and bike lanes on the outer edge.
 Crosswalks are also a very important consideration for pedestrians, including ensuring curb ramps and sidewalks meet ADA requirements, and that uncontrolled crosswalks are appropriately signed and delineated with pavement markings.
 Streetscaping is another important component to complete street design, involving enhancements to the roadway corridor, making it aesthetically pleasant for users.

 Contact: Chuck Stanton | firstname.lastname@example.org